 - A telephone is located inside the kitchen area of Rosemary's Barn on the right wall.
-Program director will always be carrying a cell phone. - Dial 911 for emergency assistance.
-Veterinarian and other important telephone numbers are posted by the phone or on the bulletin board, as well as directions to the facility. - Fire extinguishers are mounted on the walls at both ends of the main aisle of Rosemary's Barn and at the infield barns and covered arena.
+Program Director will always be carrying a cell phone. - Dial 911 for emergency assistance.
+Veterinarian and other important telephone numbers are posted by the phone or on the bulletin board, as well as directions to the facility. - Fire extinguishers are mounted on the walls at both ends of the main aisle of Rosemary's Barn, at the infield barns near the covered arena, and the show office. - No smoking or alcoholic beverages are permitted.